-Living Successfully with Adult ADD / ADHD: Working to Your Strengths
+Living Successfully with Adult ADHD: Working to Your Strengths

-Two months ago when one of my ADHD coaching clients asked me to write his business plan it seemed like a fine idea.
+A while back, one of my ADHD coaching clients asked me to write his business plan, which seemed like a good idea at the time.

 That was all true.
 I did have plenty of time to write the business plan.
 Managing time wasn’t my problem.

 Here’s the problem.
 I really hate doing it.
-I forgotten how much I hate writing plans.
+I had forgotten how much I hate writing plans.

-I’d forgotten that if I had a job that more suited my ADD strengths I might not have left the corporate world to begin with.
+I’d forgotten that if I had a job that more suited my ADHD strengths, I might not have left the corporate world to begin with.

-I forgot my number one rule for living successfully with ADD.
+I forgot my number one rule for living successfully with ADHD.

 Here’s the ugly reality.
 Just because you’re good at something doesn’t make it a strength.

-I have discovered great ways to procrastinate.
-Amazing all the unimportant stuff I’ve gotten done!
-But, the worst part is how the ADD procrastinating and avoiding have drained my energy.
-With this dreaded business plan on my to do list, I end my days an absolute exhausted rag, something that rarely happens when I stay in my world of strengths as an ADHD coach.
+I was good at discovering great ways to procrastinate.
+Amazing all the unimportant stuff I got done!
+But, the worst part is how the ADHD procrastinating and avoiding drained my energy.
+With the dreaded business plan on my to-do list, I ended my days an absolute exhausted rag, something that rarely happens when I stay in my world of strengths as an ADHD coach.

-Once again, the realities of living successfully with ADD / ADHD smack me right between the eyes.
-Just because you can do something doesn’t mean you should.
+Once again, the realities of living successfully with ADHD smacked me right between the eyes.
+Just because you can do something, doesn’t mean you should.
 Before taking on any task, you have to consider if that something is one of your strengths.
 If it isn’t, and you don’t have to do it, avoid it.
 It’s just not worth setting yourself up to struggle.